-This post will show you how I made DIY monochrome marbled Christmas tree ornaments using polymer clay.
-It’s easy and will make a great addition to your tree.
+This post will show you how I made marbled Christmas ornaments using clay.
+They are easy and will make a great addition to your tree.

 - Polymer clay, I used white and black from the Sculpey brand.
 If you’re a colors person, there are some great multipacks as well.
 The colors are really vivid.